Skip to navigation Skip to content Skip to subnav

 • § 3110.
 Additional assessment; time limit

-(a) If the Commissioner is not satisfied that the report filed or the amount of tax paid by a distributor is accurate, after investigating and finding such inaccuracy, he or she may make an additional assessment of taxes due from the distributor based upon his or her investigation.
+(a) If the Commissioner is not satisfied that the report filed or the amount of tax paid by a distributor is accurate, after investigating and finding such inaccuracy, the Commissioner may make an additional assessment of taxes due from the distributor based upon the Commissioner’s investigation.
 A penalty equal to 10 percent and interest at the rate of one and one-half percent per month shall be payable on the additional assessment, with interest computed from the date the tax payment was due.
 The Commissioner shall give notice by mail to the distributor of the additional assessment.
-Payment shall be due within 30 days of the date of mailing the notice.
+Payment shall be due within 30 days after the date of mailing the notice.

 (b) When no report or payment of tax has been made as required by sections 3106 and 3108 of this title, or when a willfully false or fraudulent report has been filed, the tax may be assessed at any time.
 In all other cases, no assessment of additional tax, and the mailing of notice, shall be made after the expiration of three years from the date of filing a report.
 (Added 1985, No. 207 (Adj.
-Sess.), § 1.)
+Sess.), § 1; amended 2023, No. 85 (Adj.
+Sess.), § 314, eff.
+July 1, 2024.)

 • § 3111.
 Neglect or refusal to file a report; estimate of tax by Commissioner; penalty and interest

 If a distributor neglects or refuses to file any report required by this chapter, the Commissioner shall make an estimate of the tax due, based upon information available to the Commissioner, for the period for which the distributor failed to make the report, and shall assess the tax due from the licensee, adding to the amount thus determined a penalty of 50 percent.
 The assessment shall bear interest at the rate of one and one-half percent per month from the date the tax payment was due until paid.
-The Commissioner shall give the licensee notice by mail of the assessment and payment shall be due within 15 days of the date of the mailing of the notice.
+The Commissioner shall give the licensee notice by mail of the assessment and payment shall be due within 15 days after the date of the mailing of the notice.
 (Added 1985, No. 207 (Adj.
-Sess.), § 1.)
+Sess.), § 1; amended 2023, No. 85 (Adj.
+Sess.), § 315, eff.
+July 1, 2024.)

 • § 3112.
 Assessment; hearing permitted